 Controls: The control systems are also fairly similar: a digital, touch-sensitive pad to set timing and temperature for each heated zone (or room).
 Remote control is now becoming increasingly prevalent from a PC or smart phone.

 Storing Fuel: Storing wood pellets (or logs) will always be an issue but, for wood pellets at least, no more of an issue than oil.
 Waterproof stores are now easily available and even underground storage is becoming more common.

 Noise: Noise emissions from air-source heat pumps can also be an issue.
-But again the industry has been working on it and today’s models are quieter than once was the case, with noise deflector boxes now available.
+But today’s models are quieter than previously, with noise deflector boxes now available.

-In short, the renewable energy heating industry (if we can call it a single industry) have been working hard over the past 10 years to get heat pumps and biomass boilers to be as easy to live with as gas and oil boilers.
+In short, renewable energy heating manufacturers have been working hard over the past 10 years to get heat pumps and biomass boilers to be as easy to live with as gas and oil boilers.